-by some 471 million people, over 76% of the world's total during the same period.
-This phenomenal achievement came about through high and sustained rates of economic growth, in large part driven by a burgeoning private sector financed through foreign investment, and stateowned companies operating under a market-based paradigm.
+by some 471 million people, over 76% of the world's total during the same period.36 This phenomenal achievement came about through high and sustained rates of economic growth, in large part driven by a burgeoning private sector financed through foreign investment, and state-owned companies operating under a market-based paradigm.

 Impressive though it is, China's success still falls short of the SDG vision and not only in political and social terms.
-The Chinese economic model may not be identical to the Western one - for example in relation to the role of the state - but it has yielded many of the same results: rising living standards alongside increases in inequality and pollution, displacement of people, and corruption.

-Business has a critical role to play in accelerating progress towards sustainable development as an engine of economic growth and employment, as a key contributor of government revenues, and as a driver of innovation, capacity building and technology development.
+The Chinese economic model may not be identical to the Western one - for example in relation to the role of the state - but Business has a critical role to play in accelerating progress towards sustainable development as an engine of economic growth and employment, as a key contributor of government revenues, and as a driver of innovation, capacity building and technology development.

-Major Group Position Paper: the Business and Industry's vision and priorities for the Sustainable Development Goals
+Major Group Position Paper: the Business and Industry's vision and priorities for the Sustainable Development Goals35 it has yielded many of the same results: rising living standards alongside increases in inequality38 and pollution,39 displacement of people40, and corruption.41

 At one level, there is a simple conflict between the consequences of current economic orthodoxy which lead to widening inequality, and the vision of sustainable development which aims to ensure that nobody is left behind.
 The private sector has grown exponentially in recent decades, and mainly through the opportunities afforded by globalisation widened its reach.
-Globalisation may have triggered a business boom but in many cases it has also sharpened the focus on short-term profitability (rather than broader and longer-term development considerations), driven greater competition (which may prompt innovation and widen choice, but also encourages the search for lower labour costs, which benefits consumers but not workers, and weakened regulation), and increased problems of pollution and environmental degradation.
+Globalisation may have triggered a business boom but in many cases it has also sharpened the focus on short-term profitability (rather than broader and longer-term development considerations), driven greater competition (which may prompt innovation and widen choice, but also encourages the search for lower labour costs, which benefits consumers but not workers, and weakened regulation),42 and increased problems of pollution and environmental degradation.
 These business drivers are not conducive to the kind of future envisaged in the SDGs.